-The Sixth International Conference of Ministers and Senior Officials Responsible for Physical Education and Sport (MINEPS VI) will be held at the Korston Hotel, Kazan, Russian Federation, from 13 to 15 July 2017.
+The Sixth International Conference of Ministers and Senior Officials Responsible for Physical Education and Sport (MINEPS VI) was held at the Korston Hotel, Kazan, Russian Federation, from 13 to 15 July 2017.

-MINEPS VI is being prepared by a Programme Committee and an Organising Committee.
-The Programme Committee, responsible for preparing the conference programme, is composed of UNESCO, the Ministry of Sport of the Russian Federation, the Chair of the Intergovernmental Committee for Physical Education and Sport (CIGEPS), the International Olympic Committee (IOC), the International Paralympic Committee (IPC), the International Association of Sport for All (TAFISA) and the International Council of Sport Science and Physical Education (ICSSPE).
+MINEPS VI was prepared by a Programme Committee and an Organising Committee.
+The Programme Committee, responsible for preparing the conference programme, was composed of UNESCO, the Ministry of Sport of the Russian Federation, the Chair of the Intergovernmental Committee for Physical Education and Sport (CIGEPS), the International Olympic Committee (IOC), the International Paralympic Committee (IPC), the International Association of Sport for All (TAFISA) and the International Council of Sport Science and Physical Education (ICSSPE).

-About 630 delegates, including heads and representatives of sports-related executive authorities from 117 member states of UNESCO, as well as other international bodies and major sports organisations, are expected to come together for the event.
+About 630 delegates, including heads and representatives of sports-related executive authorities from 117 member states of UNESCO, as well as other international bodies and major sports organisations, came together for the event.

-MINEPS VI is expected to mark a shift from declarations of policy intent towards measurable action.
-Consequently, rather than adopting another declaration, the conference is expected to agree on a plan of actions to which the ministers commit.
+MINEPS VI marked a shift from declarations of policy intent towards measurable action.
+Consequently, rather than adopting another declaration, the conference agreed on a plan of actions to which the ministers committed.

 The following SDGs are particularly relevant: